Our Everest Base Camp Trek

 From Deboche we continue back through Tengboche and follow the trail down to the valley floor.
 We then weave our way back up and take a short break at Sanasa.
 From Sanasa we continue on to Namche Bazaar and are excited to be having another night at the Namche Hotel.
 Overnight at Namche Bazaar (3440m).

 Today is a fantastic downhill day and an early start gets us out before the yak trains start kicking up the dust.
 With our acclimatised bodies we power on down the Namche Hill and motor alongside the Dudh Kosi river.
 We notice all the fresh and clean people passing us preparing to head up the Namche Hill and beyond.
 It feels like only yesterday that that was us.
 It’s a great day to cruise and the magnitude of our achievement over the past two weeks is beginning to resonate.
 We enjoy a final day walking with our Sherpa guides and porters that have become our friends.
 At Lukla, we enjoy a great celebration to the end of our trip with all our guides and porters.
 We stay at Namaste Lodge and our hosts – Kami Sherpa and his family – will have the food, drinks and music flowing all night.
 Our final night parties at Namaste Lodge have become the stuff of legend!
 Overnight at Lukla (2800m).

-Fly from Lukla to Kathmandu and re-check into your hotel.
+Fly from Lukla to Ramechhap and then return to Kathmandu by private vehicle.
 Give the hot showers a solid workout and enjoy a great final day and evening in Nepal.
 Overnight in Kathmandu (1340m).